Getsug/StayfitWatch/README.md

 - Measure the amount of calories burned.
 - Track water intake.
 ### NOTE
-The project haevily utlizes jetpack compose for WearOs
+The project heavily utlizes jetpack compose for WearOs